tatsukawa/GAN_arbitrary_viewpoint/README.md

 # Generate Image in Arbitrary Viewpoint using Controllable Noise

-Most source codes are referenced from [GANs with spectral normalization and projection discriminator](https://github.com/pfnet-research/sngan_projection)
+Most source codes referenced from [GANs with spectral normalization and projection discriminator](https://github.com/pfnet-research/sngan_projection)

 ## What is this